CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/serialization/serialization-plugin-installation-and-configuration.md

 ![Serialization Plugin (from inside the ProcessForce)](./media/serialization/image2020-1-18-8-33-41.png)

-Enter AppEngine URL, e.g. `http://{host}:54000`, click "Update" and restart SAP Business One to apply the changes.
+Enter CompuTec AppEngine URL, e.g. `http://{host}:54000`, click "Update" and restart SAP Business One to apply the changes.

 ---